JosephCase/RedBadgerCodingChallange/README.md

 # RedBadgerCodingChallange

-#Please run solution.rb using ruby in the command line.
+Please run solution.rb using ruby in the command line.

-#This the first application I have built in Ruby so appologies if it's not perfect!
-It does in place feel a bit cluncky in places.
+This the first application I have built in Ruby so appologies if it's not perfect!
+It does feel a bit cluncky in places.